 An osmanthus submerged in a cloud of tea.

-Times stands still over lake Inlé in Burma.
+Time stands still over lake Inlé in Burma.
 The women take up their silk embroidery and the men dance above the waters, in boats that resemble palaces.
-The fruit and vegetables market is coming to life in the refreshing mist.
+The fruit and vegetable market is coming to life in the refreshing mist.
 You can see the first light of the day, hear the first sound of celebrationa farewell to night or a welcome to the dawn.

 3 KEY NOTES:

 Clara and John Molloy, the founders of Memo, met on a chair lift in 2005, between sky and earth, between two worlds, in that weightless space that brings out one's daring side and broadens horizons.
 It wasn't long before they decided to set off together on a long-distance journey.
 It would also be a creative journey.
 Memo, which they launched in 2007, was part of the adventure: a collection of scents from afar that now boasts fifteen fragrances, it takes a destination and makes it the point of departure for a sense-awakening epic.